jcalz23/logo_detection_w281/README.md

 Comparing YOLO to the Mixed GFE & Sift model, YOLO performs markedly better for Apple and BMW, and markedly worse for Coca Cola, Heineken and Pepsi.
 One explanation could be that the former classes are often found on flat surfaces, and the latter are all drinks which are typically found on curved surfaces.
 Additionally, research has shown that YOLO models perform well on smaller objects and in low contrast environments, which apply closely to Apple and BMW [8].

-Comparing the Mixed GFE & SIFT model to the SIFT model, the Mixed model provides strong lift in each of the classes with which SIFT struggles most: Apple, BMW, and Pepsi.
+Comparing the Mixed GFE & SIFT model to the SIFT model, the Mixed model provides strong lift in each of the classes with which the BoW SIFT struggles most: Apple, BMW, and Pepsi.
+One explanation could be that each of these logos have few corners and thus SIFT might struggle to consistently identify keypoints.
+The color, shape and texture features are more valuable when detecting keypoints is more difficult and less consistent.
 The remainder of classes are roughly comparable, with the Mixed model slightly outperforming the SIFT model across.

 ## Image-Level Error Analysis
+For the top performing YOLO V7 model, we picked out several examples of misclassified test images to further understand the limitations and weaknesses of the model.
+This exercise showed that the YOLO model made mistakes more frequently in cases with small, blurry, and occluded images as well as cases of unusual logos that deviate from the common case (such as the Heineken pint image).

 <!-- :-------------------------:|:-------------------------:  |:-------------------------: |:-------------------------: |
 <img src="./images/blurry_pepsi.jpg"  width=70% height=70%>  |  <img src="./images/half_starbucks.jpg"  width=70% height=70%>  |  <img src="./images/not_cocacola.jpg"  width=70% height=70%>   |  <img src="./images/not_detected_bmw.jpg"  width=70% height=70%>   |
 <img src="./images/not_detected_heineken.jpg"  width=70% height=70%>  |  <img src="./images/not_heineken.jpg"  width=70% height=70%>  |  <img src="./images/other_heineken.jpg"  width=70% height=70%>   |  <img src="./images/warped_coke.jpg"  width=70% height=70%>   | -->

 <div id="image-table">